 A tangible statement of that nature would have been reassuring in one sense — releasing her from the clutches of what was certainly futile expectation — but it would also have meant relinquishing some part of the anticipated life trajectory that, to women of her age and demographic, came almost as a birthright.
 Owning your own house meant that from here on in, falling in love with someone and planning for a future together was always going to involve a discussion about real estate.
 It put you in the same category as those who were divorced: nothing could be spontaneous; legal documents would always be involved.
 Buying property was acknowledging the onset of middle age.

-Fannie Elliott was in her mid-seventies and full of energy, and Sarah had no concerns about leaving her on her own.
+Fannie Elliott was in her mid-seventies and full of energy, and Sarah had no concerns about leaving her to her own devices.
+To her credit, Fannie had already called upon internal resources that Sarah hadn’t even known she had possessed to begin to pull herself out of her grief and the accompanying slump, and now she was ready to move forward.
 It was time that both of them got on with their lives and, if the truth be told, it would be good for Sarah to finally face the fact of her father’s death and her mother’s widowhood from her own personal perspective.
 She’d had some trouble doing that with her focus on her mother.

 “It’d be fun,” Fannie’d said.
 “If you get a place with a back yard, I could even help you with the garden.
 I’ve missed having flower beds to weed and fresh-from-the-garden vegetables to eat.”

 “You’re asking me to take up market gardening for you?”
 Sarah had asked, half-joking.
 “You do know that writing is a full-time job?”

 “I respect that,” her mother had replied.
 “But you’re between books now, aren’t you?”